 Strong food traditions are deeply woven into the fabric.
 Independent fishermen tend to their traps and lines along the island’s rugged coastline.
 Cutting-edge conservation methods have created one of the world’s most sustainable fisheries.
 The island’s food-centric mantra means the short time between harvesting and processing translates into the freshest texture and flavour.

-In Charlottetown, seafood vendors showcase their wares and world-class chefs chop, sauté and serve at blistering speeds as part of the PEI International Shellfish Festival (mark your calendars for Sept.
-13-16, 2018).
+In Charlottetown, seafood vendors showcase their wares and world-class chefs chop, sauté and serve at blistering speeds as part of the annual PEI International Shellfish Festival.
 Charlottetown is a walkable, pretty town with much happening to serve visiting tourists.
 It was the perfect launching off point for our visits to the far corners of the province as we were committed to exploring more rural and less urban.

 Fresh seafood dishes are found in every small community, stretching well beyond the iconic lobster supper.
 We found a favourite at the docks in small North Rustico at the excellent Blue Mussel Café.
 Chef Jamie Power has created a unique Chowder Poutine using PEI potatoes (never deep fried) smothered with the restaurant’s award-winning Seafood Chowder and warm sheep’s cheese curds from nearby Isle Saint Jean Cheese House.

-It’s a fact that late in the fall, many island attractions are closed down.
-Wintertime is not the time to plan a visit, but from spring through fall there’s always something in season, eateries are up and running and parks are open.
+It’s a fact that many island attractions are closed down in winter, but from spring through fall there’s always something in season, eateries are up and running and parks are open.
 Spring and fall shoulder seasons also mean smaller crowds at attractions and more tranquil experiences at parks, campgrounds and along hiking trails and beaches.